 Luxembourg like Andorra and Lichtenstein is a small independent country, so small that the first couple of times we visited it in the 60’s and 70’s we missed it completely!
 I remember when there were still borders asking the border guard for direction to the campground in Luxembourg and he pointed back the way we came from.
 We’d actually driven thru the country without realizing it and were on the French border on the other side!

-We just passed thru, our destination was somewhere I’ve promised to visit but so far never made it to.
+Our destination was somewhere I’ve promised to visit but so far never made it to.
 Bastogne.

 |A Sherman tank hit during the battle is a permanent monument in the city square|